How To Install N2itive RSX-1 Adjustable Ride Height Lowering Links

 Warning: Activate “Jack” mode on the touchscreen before raising and supporting the vehicle.
 Smart Air Suspension will automatically self-level, even when vehicle is powered off.
 You MUST disable this system by activating “Jack” mode prior to raising the vehicle, otherwise it may attempt to self-level, causing serious damage, bodily injury, or death.
 Jack mode will automatically cancel when the vehicle is driven over 5 mph (7 km/h)

 - We’ll start with the rear links.
 Remove the wheel and set it to the side.
 Later when you reinstall the wheels they should be torqued to 129 ft./lbs.
 (175Nm) If you are performing the install on a lift then removing the wheels is not necessary.
-There is room to reach up from the bottom.
+There is room to reach up from the bottom on the rear links and from the top by reaching over the front tires.
+With the Plaid, you may find it easier to remove the front wheels.

 - Before you being, start by taking multiple photos of your current sensor links and suspension in case you need to reference it later during assembly.
 It’s important to start by removing the link on the camber arm side!
 If you try to start by removing the link on the sensor arm side you may damage your sensor.
 Gently pry the sensor link off of the camber arm ball with a large flat head screwdriver or really small pry bar.
 Use the original camber arm as a fulcrum point when prying off the sensor link.
 Set the screwdriver or pry bar as close as possible to the ball joint without rubbing against the ball joint.